 While other autoimmune conditions can be treated with immunosuppressant medication and cortisone, such treatments are not recommended for Hashimoto’s thyroiditis.
 The effectiveness of these drugs has not been confirmed for this diagnosis.
 Moreover, women who are trying to conceive and those who are already pregnant should refrain from taking this medication.

-A healthy lifestyle has a positive influence on the autoimmune reactions associated with the Hashimoto’s thyroiditis.
+A healthy lifestyle has a positive influence on the autoimmune reactions associated with Hashimoto’s thyroiditis.
 Supplements, especially those that contain selenium and zinc, have a beneficial effect on the functioning of the immune system.
 They can relieve inflammation and improve the uptake of thyroid hormones, having a positive influence on fertility as a result.
+It is important to track and monitor how these supplements are affecting you, you may do so using CareClinic.

 How is Hashimoto’s thyroiditis treated?